-I am thrilled and honored to have been named your Head of Upper School, and as an alumna, I am delighted to return to Hockaday to lead this innovative upper school community!
-I am grateful to have this opportunity, and assure you I am wholeheartedly dedicated to caring for our students and teachers every day while cultivating a meaningful learning environment.
+I am thrilled and honored to be the Head of Upper School, and as an alumna, I was delighted to return to Hockaday to lead this innovative Upper School community!
+I am grateful to have this opportunity and assure you I am wholeheartedly dedicated to caring for our students and teachers every day while cultivating a meaningful learning environment.

-The 2019–2020 school year will mark my 17th year in education.
-Most recently, I was the Head of Upper School at Phoenix Country Day in Arizona, and I thoroughly enjoyed working with students, families, teachers, and administrators to improve processes to ensure alignment with the strategic mission of the school.
-I understand the demands on upper school students today and the critical importance of supporting them as they make the most of their student experience.
+The 2022–2023 School Year marks my 20th year in education.
+I thoroughly enjoy working with students, families, teachers, and administrators to improve processes to ensure alignment with the strategic mission of the School.
+I understand the demands on Upper School students today and the critical importance of supporting them as they make the most of their student experience.
 Throughout my career as a teacher and as an administrator, I have implemented several programs to enhance the student experience.
-From designing retreat programming to launching student leadership opportunities to refining school policies and standards of excellence to engaging students, families and faculty in transparent conversations, it has been an absolute privilege to see students embrace the learning process and continue to thrive.
+From designing retreat programming to launching student leadership opportunities to refining school policies and standards of excellence to engaging students, families, and faculty in transparent conversations, it has been an absolute privilege to see students embrace the learning process and continue to thrive.

 Lisa Culbertson '96